Executive Summary

 1. Transition Centre promotes effective community-level programs for rebuilding local economic resiliency and a growing level of self-determination.

-2. Innovative organizational leadership capable of guiding the transformation of communities, from villages to urban neighborhoods, to achieve resiliency.
+2. Develop innovative organizational leadership capable of guiding the transformation of communities, from villages to urban neighborhoods, to achieve resilience.

-3. An integral ecosystem architecture and blueprint for a resilient community and local economy.
+3. An integral ecosystem architecture and blueprint for a resilient community and localized economy.

-4. A comprehensive learning institute to provide the knowledge, skills and psychological preparation to achieve transformative change.
+4. A comprehensive learning institute that serves its community to provide the knowledge, skills, and psychological preparation to achieve transformative change.

 5. Provide materials and resources to assist communities to achieve resiliency.